maxjacobson/smashcut/README.md

 option you have is to run `bundle exec guard`, which will auto-run tests when ou edit files.

+### docs

+If you'd like to browse the docs, run `bundle exec yard server -r` which spins up a server you can visit in your browser at <http://localhost:8808>.
+When adding inline documentation (comments above classes, methods, etc) please use the yard syntax.

 ### Contributing

 1. Fork it ( https://github.com/maxjacobson/smashcut/fork )